House at center of deadly shootings on Colville Indian Reservation burns down

 One tribal police officer was shot in the arm during a car chase with one of the suspect vehicles.

-Three suspects were arrested the next day in connection to the shooting.
+Three suspects were arrested the next day in connection with the shooting.

 Dezmonique Tenzsley is in the custody of the Spokane County Jail, facing a charge of being a felon in possession of ammunition.